HENNEPIN COUNTY

 (Tenth Avenue)

 This passenger and freight station was on the east corner of Washington Avenue South at 10th Avenue South at GPS: 44.976237, -93.253967.
 The passenger station opened at the end of July 1892, but the freight station section was here prior to that (Minneapolis Times, 7-30-1892).
 The CGW leased trackage rights from the Northern Pacific to 10th Avenue South to access this passenger station by backing up a short distance.
 Prior to this station's opening, the CGW used Union Station and paid rent to the Great Northern there through June 1892 when the lease ended.
-The station went out of service sometime in the ealy 1900s with the station then being used by the Boyd Transfer and Storage Company.
+The station went out of service in 1916 with the station then being leased by the Boyd Transfer and Storage Company.
 By the 1950s it was used as a salt and grocery warehouse (Super Value).

 minneapolis Built in 1883-1884, this was the original Union Station on the east side Hennepin Avenue on the north side of High Street at GPS: 44.984190, -93.264863.
 This location is now the site of the central Minneapolis Post Office.